EKG or Cardiographic Technician

 Berkeley College

 Berkeley College offers students the opportunity to launch meaningful careers in healthcare with its medical assistant certificate and associate in applied science degree programs.
 The robust curriculum of these programs equips graduates with the knowledge, skill set, and credentials needed for success at any number of professional healthcare facilities, from physicians’ offices to hospitals.
-The school also provides a strong foundation for making an impact in the rapidly changing healthcare landscape.
+The school also provides a strong foundation for impacting the rapidly changing healthcare landscape.

 Students in this program will learn how to take vital signs, perform EKGs and other diagnostic tests, draw blood, collect specimens for laboratory testing, and administer medications.
-Graduates are eligible to sit for a number of certification exams, including national EKG and cardiographic technician certifications.
+Graduates are eligible to sit for some certification exams, including national EKG and cardiographic technician certifications.

 • Location: Newark, Woodbridge, and Woodland Park, NJ